What Are the Pros and Cons of Purchasing Term Life Insurance?

 Buying term life policy while you are young and healthy, may give you an opportunity to end up paying incredibly low monthly premiums.
 The potential financial rewards—financial security and asset diversification—remain tremendously high.
 The financial risks associated with them remain tremendously low.

 Even if you are older, term life insurance is still something that can be incredibly affordable.
 As long as you are able to practice some fiscal discipline, you will be glad to know that your loved ones can be financially secure as a result.

 Though purchasing life insurance seems to be a low-risk, high-reward investment, it is still important to be thinking about the opportunity costs associated with it.
 Every dollar you spend paying life insurance premiums is a dollar that could be spent somewhere else.

 The most common argument for why someone might not want to purchase term life insurance is that it is simply not necessary.
 If they are someone who does not have any financial dependents (and are not planning on having any in the future), then the cost of paying premiums might appear to be greater than the associated benefits.

-Another common argument against purchasing term life insurance is that the money could perhaps be spent more wisely elsewhere.
+Another common argument is that the money could perhaps be spent more wisely elsewhere.
 Some individuals who are willing to pay higher monthly premiums might prefer to purchase whole life insurance.
 Whole life insurance is not restricted to a given term and also has an associated cash value.

 Other individuals may want to bypass the cost of life insurance altogether and invest in something with a greater return on investment.
 A life insurance policy cannot possibly match the returns provided by investing in the stock market.
 They can, however, establish a sense of financial security that the stock market simply cannot.